Introduction

 The Illumina Infinium EX Methylation Assay transforms DNA Methylation analysis by streamlining sample preparation and enabling high-volume sample processing.
 The assay scales methylation profiling to hundreds of thousands of CpG loci per sample and supports the processing of large sample numbers with automation.

-The Infinium EX Methylation Assay combines bisulfite conversion of genomic DNA and whole-genome amplification WGA with array-based capture and scoring of the CpG loci.
+The Infinium EX Methylation Assay combines bisulfite conversion of genomic DNA and whole-genome amplification (WGA) with array-based capture and scoring of the CpG loci.
 Signal intensity is measured with the Illumina iScan, to generate beta values, a measure of the relative degree of methylation at a locus.
 Beta values can be interrogated and compared across samples for powerful, large-scale studies.

-The sample DNA is then entered into the Infinium EX Methylation Assay.
+The sample DNA is then entered into the Infinium EX Methylation.
 A WGA reaction converts the uracils generated during bisulfite conversion to thymines while amplifying the samples several hundred-fold.
 The amplified samples are fragmented through an endpoint enzymatic reaction, and the fragmented DNA is hybridized to the probes on the Infinium microarray.
 Individual CpG loci are interrogated to determine whether the cytosines of the CpG locus were converted to uracil or not by the bisulfite conversion reaction.
 Detected cytosines indicate that the interrogated site was methylated, while detected thymines indicate that the interrogated site was not methylated.

-Individual Infinium EX Methylation Assays interrogate their targets with either an Infinium I (two-probe) or Infinium II (single probe) design.
+Individual Infinium EX Methylations interrogate their targets with either an Infinium I (two-probe) or Infinium II (single probe) design.
 The Infinium I design deploys two probes per CpG locus, one “unmethylated” and one “methylated”.
 The 3’ terminus of each probe is complementary to either the cytosine (methylated) or thymine (unmethylated) base at the CpG locus being interrogated.
 After hybridizing the fragmented sample DNA to the assay probes, the probes extend by a single labeled base.
 Because the extension reaction requires the 3’ terminal base to be complementary to the hybridized target to take place, one need only track which probe (methylated or unmethylated) has been extended by the labeled base to discern which allele is present.

 The Infinium EX Methylation Assay for Methylation offers the following features: